 "So, Melora hired you to go into the Luveno system and check up on Worthmann and Project Nuada?"
 Risa asked.
 She was sitting on the bed, hugging her knees to her chest.

 "That's right.
 Stephens had given her a gamma-level passcode, so getting into the Nuada files was a breeze.
-Well, relatively; they were under beta-level security, but it's a lot easier to stage up from a lower level then crack it from scratch, especially in a system as powerful as LIM's."
+Well, relatively; they were under beta-level security, but it's a lot easier to stage up from a lower level than crack it from scratch, especially in a system as powerful as LIM's."

 The android frowned, though on her it looked more like a pout.